Content warning: This article discusses suicide and allegations of spiritual and sexual abuse.

 “Sándor stated that they would not be taking any actions,” Lumpe said.
 “Sándor also stated that they would not be contacting outside experts.”

-Throughout the meeting, Paull supported Morgan, emphasizing that the crime “happened before he was a Christian.”
+Throughout the meeting, Paull allegedly supported Morgan, emphasizing that the crime “happened before he was a Christian.”

 Ben Powers, a former lead pastor of City Lights Church in St. Louis, Missouri, later reached out to Tracy, providing more detail on the alleged crime.

-“The family of the boy Steve raped found Leaving The Network and reached out to us giving us more details of the crime,” Powers wrote in a message in 2022.
+“The family of the boy Steve raped found Leaving The Network and reached out to us giving us more details of the crime,” Powers wrote in a 2022 message.
 “The boy was 15 years old at the time, and after the assault, suffered in many ways and still does today.”

 When speaking to Christland in 2022, Paull’s sentiment was unchanged, saying the board, appointed by Morgan according to page 11 of The Network’s Operating Bylaws, found no wrongdoing, even mentioning that he was on two of the four boards that looked into it.